Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/assign-action.md

 On the request's Information box, a button is made available that allows a user to quickly Take Ownership of the request without using the Assign action.
 This button is only visible when

 * The user is a member of the currently assigned team.
+* The user has [assignment enabled](/servicemanager-config/administration/service-desk#enable-assignment) for the currently assigned team.
 * The request is not currently assigned to an owner.